 As an informed cat parent, it helps to understand the psychology behind why cats scratch, and how you can train them to scratch where you want them to — and not your favorite chair.
 Rest assured, cat scratches on your furniture have nothing to do with revenge.

 Cat Scratching Is Territorial

 Kitties are territorial.
 Part of their scratching behavior designates their claim.
-Your cat may scratch trees outside your home’s entrance, your door or doorway, carpeting inside, and furniture.
+Your cat may scratch trees outside your home’s entrance, your door or doorway, their litter box, carpeting inside, and furniture.